 Coronaviruses are a large family of viruses that can infect humans and animals.
-Some cause mild respiratory infections, such as the common cold, while others cause more severe illnesses, such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+Many coronaviruses only cause mild infections, such as the common cold.
+However, some can cause more severe illnesses, such as severe acute respiratory syndrome (SARS), Middle East respiratory syndrome (MERS) and now COVID-19.

 - aches and pains

 - a blocked nose